Nitrile: History

 The first compound of the homolog row of nitriles, the nitrile of formic acid, hydrogen cyanide was first synthesized by C. W. Scheele in 1782.
 In 1811 J. L. Gay-Lussac was able to prepare the very toxic and volatile pure acid.

 Around 1832 benzonitrile, the nitrile of benzoic acid, was prepared by Friedrich Wöhler and Justus von Liebig, but due to minimal yield of the synthesis neither physical nor chemical properties were determined nor a structure suggested.
 In 1834 Théophile-Jules Pelouze synthesized propionitrile, suggesting it to be an ether of propionic alcohol and hydrocyanic acid.
 The synthesis of benzonitrile by Hermann Fehling in 1844 by heating ammonium benzoate was the first method yielding enough of the substance for chemical research.
 Fehling determined the structure by comparing his results to the already known synthesis of hydrogen cyanide by heating ammonium formate.
 He coined the name "nitrile" for the newfound substance, which became the name for this group of compounds.

+In 1903, Arthur Lapworth investigated the formation of cyanohydrins by addition of hydrocyanic acid to aldehydes and ketones and discovered that the actual nucleophile is the cyanide ion, such that the addition of a base increases the reaction rate.
+This work represented one of the earliest investigations of an organic reaction mechanism.

+For a long time, nitriles were primarily of academic interest.
+Between the First and Second World War, however, research activity increased significantly.
+By the second half of the 20th century, several large-scale industrial processes had been developed in which nitriles were either produced or utilized.
+An important example is the development of polyamides (polyamide 6.6) in the 1930s, as adiponitrile is a key intermediate in its manufacture and is produced by hydrocyanation of butadiene with hydrogen cyanide.
+Acrylonitrile polymers have been known since the 1920s but gained greater importance as synthetic fibers toward the late 1940s.
+Superglues based on cyanoacrylates have also been available since the late 1940s.